Guanches: Kings (Menceys) of Tenerife

 In Tenerife, the grand Mencey Tinerfe and his father Sunta governed the unified island, which afterwards was divided into nine kingdoms by the children of Tinerfe.

+The middle of Tenerife consisted of communal pastures (pastos comunales, comunales).
+These lands historically supported the traditional practice of trashumance - the seasonal grazing of livestock between coastal lowlands and the high-altitude volcanic pastures of Las Cañadas del Teide.

 Clothes and weapons

 Guanches wore garments made from goat skins or woven from plant fibers called Tamarcos, which have been found in the tombs of Tenerife.
 They had a taste for ornaments and necklaces of wood, bone and shells, worked in different designs.
 Beads of baked earth, cylindrical and of all shapes, with smooth or polished surfaces, mostly colored black and red, were fairly common.
 Dr. René Verneau suggested that the objects the Castilians referred to as pintaderas, baked clay seal-shaped objects, were used as vessels for painting the body in various colours.
 They manufactured rough pottery, mostly without decorations, or ornamented by making fingernail indentations.

 Guanche weapons adapted to the insular environment (using wood, bone, obsidian and stone as primary materials), with later influences from medieval European weaponry.
 Basic armaments in several of the islands included javelins of 1 to 2 m in length (known as Banot on Tenerife); round, polished stones; spears; maces (common in Gran Canaria and Tenerife, and known as Magado and Sunta, respectively); and shields (small in Tenerife and human-sized in Gran Canaria, where they were known as Tarja, made of Drago wood and painted with geometric shapes).
 After the arrival of the Europeans, Guanche nobility from Gran Canaria were known to wield large wooden swords (larger than the European two-handed type) called Magido, which were said to be very effective against both infantrymen and cavalry.
 Weaponry made of wood was hardened with fire.
 These armaments were commonly complemented with an obsidian knife known as Tabona.